1913 Auburn Tigers football team

 The 1913 Auburn Tigers football team represented Auburn University in the 1913 Southern Intercollegiate Athletic Association football season.
-The Tigers were retroactively recognized as a national champion in 1999 by the Billingsley Report's alternative calculation which considers teams' margin of victory.
 The team was coached by Mike Donahue and was undefeated at 8–0, outscoring opponents 224–13.
 Auburn was the champion of the Southern Intercollegiate Athletic Association.
 The team played just two games at home.

-Under Billingsley's primary methodology, Chicago was recognized as the national champion.
-Although it is a recognized national championship, Auburn did not claim the title until 2025, but did acknowledge it in its official media guide before then.
+Richard Billingsley is the only NCAA-recognized "major selector" to select Auburn as 1913 national champion.
+The retroactive selection of the 1913 Tigers first appeared in the 2000 NCAA records book, as the Billingsley Report revised its math system for the BCS computer rankings.
+In the 1996 NCAA records book, under his primary methodology, he had selected Chicago for 1913.
+(Note: Billingsley Report selections first appeared in the 1995 edition of the NCAA records book, listing champions since 1960.
+In the 1996 book these champions were joined with retrospective selections all the way back to 1869.
+This original set of champions was last printed in the 1999 NCAA records book.
+In 1998 Billingsley adjusted his formula in order to participate as a computer poll in the Bowl Championship Series rankings.
+He re-ranked all past seasons with this new formula; these new champions were printed in the 2000–2003 NCAA records books.
+It was in this set of selections that the 1913 Auburn Tigers first appeared.)
+Auburn did not claim the title until 2025, but did acknowledge it in its official media guide before then.

 Before the season

 Since Auburn's tie with Vanderbilt last year, teams other than Vanderbilt had a chance to win a title, and newspapers covered football more than the World Series for the first time.

 Coach Donahue built his team around his defense, which played out of a 7-2-2 scheme.
 The team was led by senior captain Kirk Newell.
 One source reads "Coach Donahue loved the fullback dive and would run the play over and over again before sending the elusive Newell wide on a sweep."